archivesspace/archivesspace/docs/slate/source/index.md

 __Parameters__

+	  String record_uri -- The uri of the object

 	  String label (Optional) -- The date label to filter on

 __Returns__